cncf/clomonitor/docs/architecture.md

 ```

 - **apiserver:** this component provides an HTTP API that exposes some endpoints used by the web application layer, plus some extra functionality like badges configuration, reports summary, etc. It is also in charge of serving the web application static assets.

+- **registrar:** this component is in charge of registering the projects available on each foundation's data file in the database.
+It's launched periodically from a Kubernetes [cronjob](https://github.com/cncf/clomonitor/blob/main/chart/templates/registrar_cronjob.yaml).

 - **tracker:** this component is in charge of linting and scoring all projects and repositories registered in the database.
 It's launched periodically from a Kubernetes [cronjob](https://github.com/cncf/clomonitor/blob/main/chart/templates/tracker_cronjob.yaml).